avillela/how-green-is-my-otel-collector/README.md

 ./src/scripts/01-install-otel-operator.sh
 ```

-### 3a- Install Kepler (Dynatrace backend)
+### 3 Install Kepler

+This step will install Kepler and any additional components on your Kubernetes cluster.

+#### Install Option 1 - Dynatrace backend

-If you're using Dynatreace as a back-end use this script.
-Otherwise, go to [Step 3b](#3b--install-kepler-jaeger-prometheus-grafana).
+> 🚨 If you're using Dynatreace as a back-end use this script.
+Otherwise, go to [Install Option 2](#Install-Option-2--jaeger-prometheus-grafana).

-The [following script](/src/scripts/01-install-kepler.sh) will install [Kepler](https://sustainable-computing.io) via Helm.
+The [following script](/src/scripts/02-install-kepler.sh) will install [Kepler](https://sustainable-computing.io) via Helm.
 It will also install an updated `kepler-prometheus-exporter` `ServiceMonitor` with Prometheus scrape configs for Kepler.
 We do this here so we don't have to do it in the OTel Collector's Prometheus Receiver configuration.

 For more information, check out the [Kepler installation documentation](https://sustainable-computing.io/installation/kepler-helm/).